nashville-software-school/Vue-Workshop/chapters/Session_1.md

 ## Declaring State

 To declare state in our component, add a method named `data` inside the object defined in the `<script>` tag.
-There are many special properties and method we can add to this object--`data` is one that we use when we're declaring a component's state.
 The data method should always return an object.
 The properties of that object are whatever you need to put in your component state.
 Update your `<script>` tag to include the following

 ```js
 export default {